Timmus02/calculaterForWorkspace/README.md

 trimesh

+alphashape

 # Files

 startFile --> startes the Programm.
-Asks if Data should be saved and under wich name
+Asks if Data should be saved and under wich name or if a file should be loaded

 loadFile --> loads old Data and shows them

+visualicationFuctions --> needed function for visu

 classesDH --> saved Classes for Denavit-Hartenberg parameters

 workspaceEveryX --> calculates for every x an Point and shows everything at the end --> here is the main configuration

+# Control of Visu
+P: Toggle Points visibilty
+H: Toggle Hull visibilty
+O: Toggle Origin visibilty
+T: Top Down on XY